AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service, in order to allow organizations to adhere to secure email requirements.

 Before proceeding to configure OAuth on the AEM side, make sure to validate both the accessToken and refreshToken with the below procedure:

-Generate the accessToken by using the refreshToken produced in the previous procedure.
-You can achieve this with following curl, replacing the values for <client_id>
+Generate the accessToken by using the refreshToken produced in the previous procedure by using the following curl, replacing the values for <client_id>

 ,<client_secret>